MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/progressive-web-apps/simulate-window-controls-overlay.md

 ms.topic: conceptual
 ms.service: microsoft-edge
 ms.subservice: devtools
-ms.date: 05/17/2024
+ms.date: 05/21/2024
 ---
 # Simulate a Window Controls Overlay in a PWA's title bar area

 In DevTools, in the **Application** tool, you can simulate the Window Controls Overlay (WCO) feature that Progressive Web Apps (PWAs) have, without having to install the PWA first and enable the WCO feature.
-By simulating the WCO feature from within DevTools, you can test your title bar area's CSS code changes more quickly.
+By simulating the WCO feature from within DevTools, you can test CSS code changes for your title bar area more quickly than by re-installing the revised PWA.

 ![The 'Window Overlay Controls' section in the Application tool](./simulate-window-controls-overlay-images/pwa-window-controls.png)